jayantchaudhari18/Student_Info/README.md

 Task you have to do

-1) add an image to the Image folder and name the image your name example : TusharGupta.jpg (all images must be in jpg)
+1) Add an image(only anime pfp) to the Image folder and name the image your name example : TusharGupta.jpg (all images must be in jpg)

 2) Go to the pages folder and the to index.js.